 If you have a garden, you might know the hassle of slugs and snails eating your precious plants.
-While they aren’t dangerous to humans, they’re quite a nuisance if they keep returning to your garden or start an infestation in your home.
-Keep reading to learn more about these creatures, plus how to prevent or get rid of snails and slugs in your garden or home.
+While they aren’t dangerous to humans, they can slowly wreak havoc to your garden and potentially start an infestation in your home.
+In this article, we’ll take a closer look at these creatures, plus we’ll explore how to prevent or get rid of snails and slugs in your garden or home.

-Snails and slugs are formally known as gastropods (technically, they are mollusks).
-It’s easy to recognize these creatures living near your garden by the slimy trails they leave behind, as well as deadly holes in your plants if you’re unfortunate.
+Snails and slugs are formally known as gastropods (technically, they’re mollusks).
+It’s easy to recognize these creatures living near your garden by the slimy trails they leave behind, as well as deadly holes in your plants.

 Why Do Snails Come Out in the Rain?